10 Best Places to Buy Abroad 2026

 Headline stories:

-- Most expensive searches for USA homes at £475k
+• Most expensive searches for homes are in the Caribbean

 It’s that time of year again and we are delighted to bring you our 10 Best Places to Buy Abroad index for 2026!
 What has gone on in the past 12 months?
 Well where do we begin … our latest rankings have not been immune to the tumult of 2025.

-Why Montenegro?
-Better affordability and more scope for long-term growth and development possibly explains this – for those seeking a base in Europe or taking the long view for investment it’s become an increasingly viable alternative as it moves towards EU membership in 2028.
+Better affordability in some parts, and more scope for long-term growth and development possibly explains this – for those seeking a base in Europe or taking the long view for investment it’s become an increasingly viable alternative as it moves towards EU membership in 2028.

 So here is the full low down.